vasilurumovv/cdk-vanity-numbers/README.md

 ### DynamoDB Tables
 Started by creating DynamoDB Table called "VanityNumbersTable" and set the primaryKey to be "phoneNumber".
-Then I have created one dummy item which will reflect the structure of items that I will save in the database:
+Then I have created one dummy item which will reflect the structure of items that will be saved in the database:

   ```
     {